 So, what was the impact of the ELD mandate?

 It was thought that there could be a means of measuring the loss of market hours with all carriers using ELDs.

 A survey of Bobit Research reported in March and April 2018 that 29 percent of fleets needed to meet the ELD mandate hadn’t yet done so.

 Find below some aspects particularly affected by the mandate.

 ELD Mandate Impact on Capacity and Productivity of Trucking Companies

-The HoS is fully complied with by small and independent transport companies working under the regulatory radar.
+The HOS is fully complied with by small and independent transport companies working under the regulatory radar.
 And this was predicted to cause a decline in productivity of the driver.

-This ELD mandate would create a capacity shortage equal to about 200,000 to 300,000 trucks based on the forecasts.
+It was predicted that ELD mandate would create a capacity shortage equal to about 200,000 to 300,000 trucks based on the forecasts.